 The Lakeside Campground consists of 27 sites that overlook the lake.
 There are 10 high density sites that can accommodate large rigs.
 There is also 1 pull through site at this campground and parking for extra vehicles is available in the park but not on the sites.

 The campsites in the Upper Campground consists of 19 sites that are larger and more double sites are available.
 The sites are nestled amongst the trees and there is parking available for extra vehicles on site.
 This campground is used for overflow camping.

+First come, first served sites are available.
 If staff are not around when you arrive at the campground, choose your site and pay later.
 Staff will be at the campground at least once a day during the camping season.
-There is no pay phone in the park and the closest store is located in Clinton, approximately 43 km away.
+There is no pay phone in the park and the closest store is located in Clinton, approximately 43km away.

-Upper campground (Sites 28-46): Full Season.
-A minimum of 4 consecutive weeks must be booked.
-Please contact the Park Operator for information and to book one of these sites.
+The Upper campground (Sites 28-46) is available for long-stay camping.
+A minimum of four consecutive weeks must be booked.
+Please contact the park operator for information and to book one of these sites.

 Bicycles must keep to roadways, and bicycle helmets are mandatory in British Columbia.
 If exploring by mountain bike, the Jesmond Fire lookout provides great views of the Fraser River and the Mountains and rangelands of the Chilcotin.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Big Bar Lake Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Big Bar Lake Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
-The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.

 G & P Kleenery Ltd